 B, L, D

 Lukla Airport, officially the Tenzing-Hillary Airport, is one of the most adventurous landing strips in the whole world.
-At a height of 2840 meters, it is the busiest of the four other regional airports in the Khumbu region.
-The flight to Lukla offers scenic aerial views of the Himalayas, a change in landscape, and kick-start your journey to the Himalayas with a thrilling experience.
+At an altitude of 2845 m, it is the busiest of the four regional airports in the Khumbu region.
+The flight to Lukla offers scenic aerial views of the Himalayas and a change in landscape, and it kick-starts your journey with a thrilling experience.

 After landing, you will continue the first part of the EBC Trek to Phakding.
 You will begin with a gentle downhill trek on a well-paved stone walkway.
 The route goes through pine forests and follows the Dudhkoshi River.
-Similarly, you will pass small villages, such as Chheplung and Ghat, with beautiful terrace farms.
-The Everest Base Camp trekking route also passes by mani walls, stupas, prayer flags, and chortens.
+Similarly, you will pass through small villages such as Chheplung, Thado Koshi (Lunch), and Ghat, with beautiful terraced farms.
+The Everest Base Camp trekking route also passes by Buddhist mantra written stone, mani walls, stupas, prayer flags, and chortens.
 En route, you will also cross several suspension bridges over rushing rivers to reach Phakding.
-You will stay overnight at a lodge in Phakding.
+You will stay overnight at the Sherpa Guide Lodge or a similar property in Phakding.

 Phakding to Namche Bazar trek